izaanz/ML-Indian-House-Prediction/README.md

 **Note:** Due to computational limitations, this project utilized a sample of approximately 100,000 rows from the original dataset.

+## Business Applications

+This house price prediction model can be valuable for:

+- 🏘️ **Real Estate Agents**: Quickly estimate property values based on location and features
+- 💰 **Property Investors**: Make data-driven decisions for investment opportunities across Indian states
+- 🏦 **Banks & Lenders**: Assist in property valuation for mortgage and loan assessments
+- 🏗️ **Property Developers**: Analyze market trends and optimize pricing strategies for new developments
+- 🏡 **Home Buyers**: Get fair price estimates before making purchase decisions
+- 📊 **Market Analysts**: Study housing market trends and price patterns across different Indian regions

+The model's high accuracy (99.6% R² score with XGBoost) makes it a reliable tool for stakeholders in the Indian real estate market to make informed decisions.

 ## Methodology

 The following steps were undertaken in this project: